karanhk/Environmental-Sound-Recogniser/README.md

 # Getting started

-1. Download the repository and unzip it.
+1. Clone the repository.
 2. Install necessary packages using `pip install -r requirements.txt`.
+3. Run the `custom.ipynb` file to use the pretrained model on custom wav file, change path of model and wav file accordingly.
-3. Read the `instructions.txt` for better understanding of repository.
+4. Read the `instructions.txt` for better understanding of repository.

 # Future work